napoleonfreitaspaajanen/MyRepo/ProgrammingLanguageGuides/AtomWriting.md

 ---
 # Packages and atom settings

+- The command palette can be opened by CTRL+SHIFT+P (called CP from now on)
 - pdf-view allows to see pdfs inside platformio
-- Settings > Editor set tabtype to soft and two spaces
+- Settings > Editor set tabtype to soft and two spaces.
 - Packages > autocomplete plus > autocomplete only on tab (otherwise also completes on enter)
+- To see invisibles, press window: toggle invisibles in CP
+- markdown document outline package is helpful to nagivate quickly.
+Needs a vertical split though

 # Pandoc
 To use Pandoc to convert to pdf, you need the package platformio-ide-terminal.